 Does mwexec("/usr/local/bin/php -f /etc/rc.stop_packages"); work any better?

-#9 Updated by Evgeny Yurchenko almost 5 years ago
+#9 Updated by Evgeny Yurchenko about 5 years ago

 I've spent some time trying to understand why we get three processes rc.stop_packages after clicking reboot from gui: